-The application of the Academic Regulations for Professional Doctorates is underpinned by University policies and procedures, to which reference is made at appropriate points within the Regulations.
-Please refer to the Academic Regulations for Taught Programmes, the Assessment Handbook for Taught Programmes and the Research Student Assessment Handbook.
-Guidance on the operational Framework for Professional Doctorates is contained in Appendix 12 of the Academic Quality Assurance Manual.
+The application of the Academic Regulations for Professional Doctorates is underpinned by Universitypolicies and procedures, to which reference is made at appropriate points within the Regulations.
+Please refer to the Academic Regulations for Taught Programmes..
+Guidance on the operationalFramework for Professional Doctorates is contained in Appendix 12 of the Academic Quality Assurance Manual.